nlx-group/LX-WordNetBrowser/docs/installation.rst

 	]

 In /static/index.js search for "hostname", it is being concatenated with a string ":8000/....", change ":8000" with the port you are using.
+Still in index.js, for the pluricentric installation, you will want to edit the const "nodeText" to fit your institution name.

 In langdata/main you should be putting your wordnet files in, along with the respective bridge between the pivot language.